 On the other hand, "worlds" (servers) are segregated between members' worlds, where all the pay-to-play features are active, and free-to-play servers, where pay-to-play features are inaccessible even to members, meaning that members don't have much of an advantage over nonmembers - if they're on the same world.

 There is a more recent "feature" called the Squeal of Fortune that, while it can be used for free once a day (twice a day for members), requires payment of real money to use enough to get halfway decent rewards outside of lots of luck.
-Aside from potentially granting ten million gold, it can also grant unique (albeit terrible) weapons and armour, as well as copies of very high-grade armour.
+Aside from potentially granting two hundred million gold, it can also grant unique (albeit terrible) weapons and armour, as well as copies of very high-grade armour.

 S4 League, while not as bad as other online games, still has its problems.
 Cash Shop allows you to immediately buy a certain type of equipment with the highest modifier to stats.
 Mind you, all equipment is temporary, and while weapon rental is easily affordable, aiming for permanents is going to cost a lot of Pentavision Credits (In-game currency).

 A patch has actually made it so the only way to get a permanent item is the completely luck of the draw "Fumbi shop" which is far more likely to give you a random item you don't want for seven hours.
 Because of this, you have to constantly rerent your items.
 Weapons aren't so bad as their timers only go while you use them, but clothing items have timers that are always running.